 Therefore, we can all understand how technology influences and changes our perception of traveling.
 We also believe it will pave the way for VR and other innovative hi-tech solutions that will allow people to get a first-hand experience even from thousands of miles away.

-While this sounds great, there is one question that still remains unanswered — is it worth it?
+While this sounds great, one question remains unanswered — is it worth it?
 Can tourist destinations expect to get more visitors this way?
-So far, it’s been difficult to calculate, as investing in this technology doesn’t necessarily guarantee people will be interested in using VR to go to the Maldives and do yoga or go snorkeling, for example.
+So far, it’s been difficult to calculate, as investing in this technology doesn’t necessarily guarantee people will be interested in using VR to go to the Maldives and do yoga or snorkeling, for example.

 Nevertheless, since all tourist agencies and destinations that depend solely on tourism want to survive this period, the VR investment might increase the conversion rate.

 However, the other part of the population will need more convincing, and VR will serve as an ideal tool to help them decide.
-The videos could show whether a certain destination respects all security and health measures, explain what it’s like to board the plane under these circumstances, etc. It will make people feel more comfortable, which can increase the number of bookings.
+The videos could show whether a certain destination respects all security and health measures, explain what it’s like to board the plane under these circumstances, etc. It will make people feel more comfortable, increasing the number of bookings.

 Of course, we have yet to see whether the VR trend will remain here even after the world gets out of lockdown.
 It’s still a relatively new idea that requires further development and investments.
 Although the benefits are apparent, we still have to wait and see how the public will react to this unique travel concept.
-In the meantime, if you’re having an itch to go travel, and while waiting for VR to become more meantime, a ‘staycation’ is a good option to enjoy holiday time at home.
-Bring out the music, watch movies which explore other locations, as well as playing games online – you can even find online games where a casino rewards free spins, so not an expensive option either.
+In the meantime, if you have an itch to travel, and while waiting for VR to become more meantime, a ‘staycation’ is an excellent option to enjoy holiday time at home.
+Bring out the music, watch movies that explore other locations, and play games online – you can even find online games where a casino rewards free spins, so not an expensive option either.